Code-Institute-Submissions/DreamTripTZ/README.md

 - **Link Hover Effects**: Links change to rgb(0, 110, 255) on hover, a bright blue that stands out against the dark footer background, indicating interactivity.
 This color is commonly associated with hyperlinks and helps guide user interaction.

+- **Fiter Links**: The links displayed in the filter section as search results are colored seagreen, which complements the overall theme.
+Although the number of links can be overwhelming, the seagreen color uniquely blends in while standing out, making it easier to follow the descriptions of the filter content.

 #### Hover Effects

 - **General Hover Effects**: For elements like buttons and the #label-toggler (the label element which opens a dropdown menu), the hover background color is rgb(202, 202, 202), a light gray.
 This subtle change provides visual feedback without being too distracting, maintaining the overall elegance of the design.